ReZeroE/MIPS-Assembler/README.md

 Please note that the program has certain preset limits and is not garenteed to function correctly beyound those limits (specified below).

 ## Code Access Request
-Due to Honor Code issues, this program is not publicly visible as of right now.
-If you would like to access the code for non-academic purposes (recruitment or related), please contact me at kevinliu@vt.edu.
+Due to Honor Code concerns, this program is not publicly visible as of right now.
+If you would like to access the code for recruitment purposes, please contact me at kevinliu@vt.edu.